top of page

 • You feel a pain in your tail bone that you can't explain

-• Energetically your tail bone is pointing up to the ceiling rather than downwards
+• Energetically your tail bone is pointing up to the ceiling rather than downwards into the earth

 • Your tail bone feels distorted or crooked leading to a feeling of deep inner unease

-Sexual trauma imprints can manifest in various ways in the head, face, and neck area.
-When the sympathetic nervous system is activated for many years, it can cause increased muscle tension throughout the body, including the muscles in the head, face, and neck.
+Sexual trauma imprints often show up in the head, face, and neck in a variety of ways.
+When your sympathetic nervous system remains activated over long periods—due to chronic stress or trauma—it can lead to persistent muscle tension throughout the body, including the muscles in these areas.

 • It is very common to experience headaches for many years of your life